 What stops answered prayers

 Our prayers are meant to be a fragrant offering to the King of kings.
 Instead, we can unwittingly bring the foul-smelling stench of toxic worldly thinking and stubborn hearts into God’s throne room.
-Some of us may not even be aware that past involvement in idol worship and witchcraft or un-reconciled relationships stop our prayers from being answered.
+Some of us may not even be aware that past involvement in idol worship and witchcraft or un-reconciled relationships will stop our prayers from being answered.

 True friendship with God